ppy/osu-wiki/wiki/Tournaments/CMC/2020/en.md

 9. Lag is not a valid reason to nullify a map.
 10. If there are any unforseen problems during a match occurence, the Tournament Management will make a decision based on the referee's report.
 11. It is expected that all players be polite and respectful to each other at all times.
 Penalties will be given if players violate.
-    - If a player is found to be engaging in an act of offensive provocation, said player responsible for the provocation may be either disqualified right away from CMC \#1 (2020) and/or blacklisted from the future installment(s) of CMC.
+    - If a player is found to be engaging in an act of offensive provocation, said player responsible for the provocation may be either disqualified right away from CMC \#1 (2020) and/or blacklisted from the future instalment(s) of CMC.
     - Usage of any illegal programs is strictly prohibited and will be immediately reported to the osu!staff at will.
-    - If a player is found to be smurfing another player's account, the corresponding players will be blacklisted in the next installment(s) of CMC regardless of their role in the smurfing incident.
+    - If a player is found to be smurfing another player's account, the corresponding players will be blacklisted in the next instalment(s) of CMC regardless of their role in the smurfing incident.

 ### Tournament registration